Privacy Notice

 The legal ground is art 6.1 (e) and 9.2(j) of the GDPR and applicable national laws.

-Pilot Applications in Urban Landscapes (PAUL) project (2023-2025): What we do with the contact information you have provided
+Pilot Applications in Urban Landscapes (PAUL) project (2023-25): What we do with the contact information you have provided

-View a PDF version of the GDPR Information Sheet for respondents in Munich (DE) and Paris (FR)
+View a PDF version of the GDPR Information Sheet for respondents in Munich (DE) and Paris (FR):

 The purpose of processing your contact information is for surveys that ESS ERIC is conducting as part of the Pilot Applications in Urban Landscapes (PAUL) project.
 The project will develop and evaluate innovative greenhouse gas measurement technologies and observatories in Munich, Paris and Zurich.
 The surveys are taking place in Munich and Paris.
 This project is funded from the EU Horizon 2020 Research and Innovation Programme (2014-2020) under Grant Agreement No. 101037319.